For decades, classes in business, economics and accounting were taught at NC State through the Department of Economics and Business.

 Lonnie and Carol Poole endow the Poole College of Management.

 Steve and Judy Zelnak endow the dean’s chair.

 Annette L. Ranft becomes the college’s fourth dean, serving through July 2018.
-Frank Buckless, associate dean for faculty and academic affairs and KPMG Professor of Accounting, is named interim dean effective August 1, 2018.

 The Poole College of Management celebrates its 25th anniversary.